LOADING ...

 seemed to and heavier grow.

-But on I went, though the dogs spent
+But on I went, the dogs were spent

 The was bad, and I felt half mad,